impallari/AlphabetMagic/README.md

 Let make it boring!
 ![](https://github.com/impallari/AlphabetMagic/blob/main/Experiment%20004%20-%20Make%20Me%20Boring/Speedball/00069-501794999-alphabetMagicB.png?raw=true)

-### Experiment 5
+### Experiment 5 to 13 and more...
-We dont have one yet.
-What would you suggest?

-Join the conversation at the [TypeDrawers forum](https://typedrawers.com/discussion/4665/alphabetmagic-my-first-ai-experiment) or [fill a New Isse](https://github.com/impallari/AlphabetMagic/issues)
+I have stopped updating this, and I'am posting all the new experiment at the [TypeDrawers forum](https://typedrawers.com/discussion/4665/alphabetmagic-my-first-ai-experiment).
+See you there!

 Cheers!
 Pablo Impallari